 It really all comes down to rolling shit up, and it's still fun to do so, which is something the games that came after WLK weren't able to accomplish.
 With Keita Takahashi no longer being involved with the series after the release of We Love Katamari, as corny as it is to say, the series lost a bit of its magic.
 It just never felt the same afterwards, so that's why I'm glad these Reroll games exist.
 Now if only we could get a new game that is even remotely comparable to the first two games!

 Played through the whole thing with a friend, and throughout our playthrough we went through a wide array of emotions, like pure unadulterated joy laughing at the broken physics or the ridiculous amount of loading screens.
 We also experienced plenty of suffering, like the ball puzzle in Silver's story, but the best moment was my friend popping off at that scene.
-He had no idea this was going happen, and honestly, that made it all worth it in my book.
+He had no idea this was coming, and honestly, that made it all worth it in my book.
 Talking about this game is like beating a dead horse, yada yada.
-If you can find someone else who is willing to suffer through this with you, I say give it a shot; you might have a blast with it!
+If you can find someone else who is willing to suffer through this with you, I say give it a shot; you might just have a good time with it.

 I forget when I first played Super Castlevania IV, but it was quite some time ago, and all I really remember is not enjoying it.
 I've been on a big Castlevania kick lately, and I knew it would finally be time to revisit SCV4.
 Will I see the error of my ways, or will all the bad memories come flooding back?
 Yeah, I still don't like this one.